evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 **DSRG_RESTART_AMPS**

-Use initial amplitudes guesses from the previous step.
+Use converged amplitudes from the previous step as initial guesses of the current amplitudes.

 * Type: boolean
 * Default: True